abrennec/tbag_2021/02_audio_rendering_basics/p5_setup/readme.md

 * Press `ctrl` / `cmd` + `shift` + `p`
 * Type in `p5` and select `Create p5.js Project`
-* In the opening file explorer create an empty folder, where you want to put yourproject and click on `Open`.
+* In the opening file explorer create an empty folder, where you want to put your project and click on `Open`.
-* A new window opens with your initial project setup.
+* A new window in VS Code opens with your initial project setup.

 ## Starting your p5.js project